Maven is a build automation tool used primarily for Java projects. Maven addresses two aspects of building software:

 - It describes its dependencies.

-The following tutorial will show you how to download, install and configure Apache Maven 3.2.2 on Windows.
+The following tutorial shows how to download, install and configure Apache Maven 3.2.2 on Windows.

 When using Windows the above parameters can be configured on the Environment Variables panel.
 Click on the Windows Start button and enter “env” without quotes as shown below.